 Following the completion of phase 1, a holding period will be necessary to wait for all remaining baby teeth to fall out and the new adult teeth to erupt.

 Phase 1 Orthodontic Cases

 Case A – severe crowding of teeth and Narrow upper jaw

-This 9 year old girl had severe crowding with a Narrow Upper Jaw.
-An Expansion appliance was used to expand the jaw, and this allowed the adult teeth to erupt into a better position.
-Braces on the upper teeth was placed to get the upper front teeth into a better position during this process.
+This 9 year old girl had severe crowding with a narrow upper jaw.
+An expansion appliance was used to expand the jaw, and this allowed the adult teeth to erupt into a better position.
+Braces on the upper teeth were placed to get the upper front teeth into a better position during this process.

-This 8 year old girl also had an Anterior Cross-bite, and Braces on the top and bottom teeth were needed for a period of 4–6 months to correct the position of her teeth.
-Once she is in her teenage years, then we will review how all her teeth have erupted and reassess for Full Braces if needed.
+This 8 year old girl also had an anterior crossbite, and braces on the top and bottom teeth were needed for a period of 4–6 months to correct the position of her teeth.
+Once she is in her teenage years, we will review how all her teeth have erupted and reassess for full braces if needed.